FIRST Robotics Competition

-FIRST Robotics Competition (FRC) is an international high school robotics competition operated by FIRST.
-Each year, teams of high school students, coaches, and mentors work to build robots capable of competing in that year's game.
-Robots complete game-specific tasks which have included: scoring balls into goals, hanging on bars, placing objects in predetermined locations, and balancing robots on various field elements.
-The game, along with the required set of tasks, changes annually.
-While teams are given a kit of a standard set of parts during the annual Kickoff, they are also allowed and encouraged to purchase or fabricate additional specialized components.
-Teams are allowed to design and build prior to Kickoff as long as the design is publicly available.
-FIRST Robotics Competition is one of five robotics competition programs organized by FIRST, the other four being FIRST LEGO League Discover, FIRST LEGO League Explore, FIRST LEGO League Challenge, and FIRST Tech Challenge.
+The FIRST Robotics Competition (FRC) is an international high school robotics competition operated by FIRST.
+Each year, the organization designs a game around various tasks, and teams of high school students, coaches, and mentors build robots to play it.
+Tasks have included shooting balls into goals, hanging on bars, placing objects in predetermined locations, and balancing robots on field elements.
+Teams are given a set of parts during the annual Kickoff; they are encouraged to purchase or fabricate specialized components.

+FIRST Robotics Competition is one of five robotics competition programs organized by FIRST, along with FIRST LEGO League Discover, FIRST LEGO League Explore, FIRST LEGO League Challenge, and FIRST Tech Challenge.

-The culture of FIRST Robotics Competition is built around two values.
-"Gracious Professionalism" embraces the competition inherent in the program but rejects trash talk and chest-thumping, instead embracing empathy and respect for other teams.
-"Coopertition" emphasizes that teams can cooperate and compete at the same time.
-The goal of the program is to inspire students to be science and technology leaders.
+The program aims to inspire students to be science and technology leaders.
+It urges participants to demonstrate two values: "Gracious Professionalism", or help, empathy, and respect for other teams; and "Coopertition", the idea that teams can cooperate and compete at the same time.

-2024 was the 33rd year of the competition.
-3,468 teams, including more than 86,700 students and 27,700 mentors from 28 countries including the United States, Canada, China, and Turkey, built robots.
-The 2024 season included 62 Regional Competitions, 98 District Qualifying Competitions, and 11 District Championships.
-In 2024, over 600 teams won slots to attend the FIRST Championship event, where they competed in a tournament.
+In 2024, the 33rd year of the competition, robots were built by 3,468 teams in 28 countries, comprising more than 86,700 students and 27,700 mentors.
+Events included 62 Regional Competitions, 98 District Qualifying Competitions, and 11 District Championships.
+More than 600 teams received invitations to attend the FIRST Championship tournament.
 In addition to on-field competition, teams and team members competed for awards recognizing entrepreneurship, creativity, engineering, industrial design, safety, controls, media, quality, and exemplifying the core values of the program.
-As a result of the COVID-19 pandemic, the amount of active teams decreased during the 2021 season; however, numbers began to increase during the 2022 season and onward.
+The COVID-19 pandemic dampened participation during the 2021 season.